dynamsoft-docs/barcode-reader-docs/programming/javascript/release-notes/js-8.md

 # Release Notes for JavaScript SDK - 8.x

-## 8.1 (01//2021)
+## 8.1 (01/19/2021)

 ### New

 - Added support for MSI Code (Modified Plessey).
 - Added a new member `BarcodeZoneMinDistanceToImageBorders` in the `PublicRuntimeSettings` struct to set the minimum distance (in pixels) between barcode zone and image borders.
-- Added exception error message to `TextResult` when license initialization fails.
+- Added exception error message to `TextResult` when license initialization fails or decoding authorization fails.

 ### Improved